dblock/fue/README.md

 ## Contributing

-There're [a few feature requests and known issues](https://github.com/dblock/fue/issues).
+There are [a few feature requests and known issues](https://github.com/dblock/fue/issues).
 Please contribute!
 See [CONTRIBUTING](CONTRIBUTING.md).

 ## Copyright and License